-Fashion Rio week in January 2008 looks like any other Fashion week found in more than 40 cities around the world, such as Oslo, Kiev, Lahore, and Berlin.
+Fashion Rio week in January 2008 looks like any other Fashion week.
+Fashion Weeks can be found in more than 40 cities around the world, such as Oslo, Kiev, Lahore, and Berlin.
 The first fashion week took place in New York City in 1943 when Americans could not visit Paris to see the latest fashions (because of World War II).
 The organizers wanted to attract attention to American designers.
 The most prestigious fashion weeks take place annually in Paris, Milan, London, and New York.

 International trade in apparel reached $276 billion in 2005, about 2.7 percent of the world’s merchandise trade.3 In 2005, Americans bought one billion garments made in China, which is about the equivalent of four garments per U.S. citizen.4 Increasingly, clothing manufacturers are locating their factories in China and in other low cost manufacturing hubs; even high end companies, who used to take pride in manufacturing their product locally, are taking part in this trend.

 Many of these high-end companies used to be small, family-owned businesses with an exclusive clientele.
 In the late 1980’s these companies were bought out by huge conglomerates, made into billion-dollar global brands producing millions of logo-covered handbags, scarfs, and clothing items for the middle market.
 The prices were kept relatively high with the claim that they are still handmade by European artisans.
 This claim is no longer true although the companies try hard to mask that fact.

 Some high end companies rip out “Made in” tags for clothing to be sold in Europe, since Europe does not require these tags.
 Other companies manufacture the items in China and then add small accoutrements, such as buttons, in Europe, to claim that they are made in Europe.
 Others hide the tags in hard-to find places, such as pockets.5